jprjr/docker-ubuntu-stack/nodejs/README.md

 environment variables:

 * `NODEJS_SCRIPT` - the path to your NodeJS script
+  * Note: this will be run from the `/home/default` directory - your path *must* be a relative path from that.
+If you use an absolute path, `forever` will try to monitor the entire filesystem (and fail).
 * `NODEJS_SCRIPT_ARGS` - args to pass to your NodeJS script
 * `NODEJS_NO_AUTOREFRESH` - set this to `1` if you don't want the script to autorefresh on files changing.